iamashishdutta/mongoose-comment-manager/README.md

-Here’s an updated README with the correct package name:
+Here’s the updated README without any links:

 ---